What are the benefits of having plants in the office?

 4. Looking at Nature Can Inspire Creativity

-The natural world has been inspiring creativity for thousands of years, but you don’t need to hike to the top of a mountain to seek out dramatic landscapes, if you feel a lack of inspiration.
+The natural world has been inspiring creativity for thousands of years, but you don’t need to hike to the top of a mountain to seek out dramatic landscapes if you feel a lack of inspiration.
+Instead, take a look at some of the plants that improve office productivity and creativity.

 An eight-month study conducted by researchers at Texas A&M University found that participants working in an office with plants and fresh flowers generated up to 15% more ideas, formulated more creative solutions to problems, and demonstrated more innovative thinking than those in offices with abstract sculpture or no decorative elements.